JagandeepBrar/telegram-plex-bot/docs/README.md

 > This project is no longer being developed, and as such is being archived.

-# Plex Assistant Bot
+# Telegram Plex Bot

 A bot to notify, control, manage (and more) Plex integration applications like Sonarr, Radarr, Ombi, etc.

-*Implemention of more applications and features will occur overtime*
+*Implementation of more applications and features will occur overtime*

-## Installation

-I wrote a quick installation guide on my blog, [available here](https://www.jagandeepbrar.io/blog/plex-assistant-guide/)!
-Windows installation should also be possible with small deviations from the guide.

 ## Implemented Commands